markt-de/puppet-dovecot/README.md

 }
 ```

+By default all regular config files are created with mode 0644, but this can be changed by
+creating the `dovecot::configfile` instance manually and specifying the `$mode` param, or
+by setting the global `dovecot::configs_mode` parameter/hiera key.

 ### External config files
 In some cases, dovecot requires an external config file to be passed as a config value.
 This
 is especially the case for SQL- and LDAP-based userdbs.